All the Answers

 What will I eat/drink?
 What if I have dietary restrictions?

 If you have dietary restrictions or allergies, please let us know in your camper registration.
-We can support most common restrictions, such as dairy-free, gluten-free and vegetarian.
+We support most common restrictions, such as dairy-free, gluten-free, vegetarian and vegan.
 We’ll happily work with the chefs to ensure your Camp Souldust experience is delicious!

 What to Bring